ConvivioTeam/lbhc-docs/source/_microservices/eventstream/index.md

 Read the documentation about the [event stream microservice architecture]({% link _microservices/eventstream/architecture.md %}) for more.

+## Repository

+Code for the DoS Event Stream microservice is in the https://github.com/LBHackney-IT/DoS-event-stream-service repository.

 ## Event sourcing

 There are many code libraries available for interacting with Apache Kafka.
 Read the documentation on [event sourcing]({% link _microservices/eventstream/eventsourcing/index.md %}) for more.